researchgroup-zx93920/HyLAC/README.md

 ### Hardware and software requirements

 - NVIDIA GPU with CUDA compute capability 6.0 or higher
-- CUDA Toolkit 10.0 or higher (Need to add cub seperately if cuda toolkit version < 11.0)
+- CUDA Toolkit 10.0 or higher (Need to add cub separately if CUDA toolkit version < 11.0)
-- nvcc compiler with C++11 support
+- NVCC compiler with C++11 support
+- Linux environment (should work on Windows, but not tested; WSL should work)

 ### Compiling the code